Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2021-12-08-pop-up-workshop-at-the-family-literacy-centre.md

 contentBlocks:
   - contentBlock:
       body: >-
-        Check out the cute, cozy toques made at the Family Literacy Centre on December 7th during a 'Pop-Up' workshop for parents/caregiver.
+        Check out the cute, cozy hats made at the Family Literacy Centre on December 7th during a 'Pop-Up' workshop for parents/caregivers.

         We would like to send a big thank you to Jackie Taylor for delivering such a great workshop!